Of the world’s working population, some 70% enjoy the benefits of remote working at least one day per week.

 Reduces Employee Turnover

-A high turnover rate can cost companies millions of dollars.
+A high turnover rate can cost companies millions of pounds.
 The cost to recruit, hire and train a new employee far exceed the costs of keeping your current talent happy.

 Remote working is a key factor in keeping employees satisfied.
 Flexibility is what job candidates are looking for.
 Reducing employee turnover, and the costs associated with it is just one more benefit of remote working.